The-Analog-School/Emu-iOS/README.md

 ## Setup

 * This project uses Cocoapods.
 You must run a `pod install` before use.
+* You must include your own copy of the Parse.framework.
+Visit http://parse.com to download that.
 * You must supply a `keys.plist` file that contains the following key-value pairs to authenticate with the Parse SDK and the Foursquare API.
 Make sure to put your own keys in the file below.

 ```